-I've built a lot of kites over the years, but none gives me quite the youthful joy of having a toy on Christmas morning that I get with the first assembly of a new Ichiban.
+I've built a lot of kites over the years, but none gives me quite the youthful joy of having a toy on Christmas morning, that I get with the first assembly of a new Ichiban.
 One minute, it's a big pile of frame parts and sail sections - and then suddenly it's something more, something that sometimes makes me say aloud to myself, "cool".

-The Ichiban has this great backwards glide when you slack the line, so it's a blast to play with at a windless festival, but it does take an active hand to keep it airborne below its lower threshold of about 3MPH.
+The Ichiban has this great backwards glide when you slack the line, so it's a blast to play with at a windless festival, but it does take an active hand to keep it airborne at its lower threshold of about 3MPH.

 Is the Ichiban the perfect kite?
 No, probably not.
 It can be a head-scratcher to put together the first time, and it's not crazy about nasty wind.
 Is it worth it?
 Oh yeah!
 Ask the person who owns one!